Vive-bit/Vive-bit/README.md

 # 👋 Hi there, I'm Vive-bit aka.
-Martin Lechner!
+Martin L.!

 🌟 **Welcome to my GitHub profile!** I'm a passionate coding hobbyist with a love for Python, HTML, JavaScript, CSS, and Java, as well as other languages like C and C#.
 Here, you can find my projects, contributions, and more about me!